plotly/documentation/_posts/plotly_js/README.md

 description: How to make a D3.js-based add-chart-type-or-topic in javascript.
 Add an additional sentance summarizing chart-type or topic.
 layout: base
 has_thumbnail: true
-thumbnail: thumbnail/add-chart-type-or-topic.jpg *MORE INFO BELOW
+thumbnail: thumbnail/add-chart-type-or-topic.jpg *MORE INFO ON ADDING THUMBNAILS BELOW
 language: plotly_js
 page_type: example_index
 display_as: **SEE BELOW